 “Go into all the world and proclaim the gospel to the whole creation.
 16 Whoever believes and is baptized will be saved, but whoever does not believe will be condemned.

 The “fat” of missional Christianity that keeps us from rabbit-starvation Christianity is not in a “go and be” versus “come and see” model but rather in a “Gospel preaching Disciple making” imperative.
 If we want our students to be on mission it requires us to preach Christ’s mission, to reconcile back to the Father that which had been lost.
 These messages of gospel proclamation and disciple creation start with us.
 We must apply the gospel first to the dry soil of our own lost hearts.
 It isn’t until we see ourselves as we truly are that we can behold the sufficiency of Christ.
 As leaders, we have to stop counting how many people are following us and start evaluating how well we are following.
 We have to find our joy and satisfaction in Christ alone.

 “Many church leaders unknowingly replace the transcendent vitality of a life with God for the ego satisfaction they derive from a life for God.”
 Skye Jethani

 It is through the confronting of the idols of our hearts with the gospel.
-Yes, even the idolatry of mission that we see the surpassing beauty of Christ.
+Yes, even in the idolatry of mission, we see the surpassing beauty of Christ.
 It is in a long obedience in the same direction that we become disciples of Christ.
 Our youth culture in America must wake from its rabbit starvation Christianity before it’s too late.
-Pastor, it starts with you and me, proclaiming the gospel and producing disciples.
-Christ commanded it, he empowers us to do it by his spirit, he did not leave us to do this work on our own.
+Pastor, it starts with you and me proclaiming the gospel and producing disciples.
+Christ commanded it.
+He empowers us to do it by his Spirit.
+He did not leave us to do this work on our own.
 (John 14:18)